paultyng/terraform-provider-gsuite/README.md

 # Terraform GSuite Provider

-This is a [Terraform][terraform] provider for managing GSuite.
+This is a [Terraform](https://github.com/hashicorp/terraform) provider for managing GSuite.
 It is based on [Seth Vargo's Google Calendar provider](https://github.com/sethvargo/terraform-provider-googlecalendar).

 ## Installation